-There are many differences between an acoustic and an electric guitar and some of these things affect the way you play chords in the these cases.
+There are many differences between an acoustic and an electric guitar and some of these things affect the way you play chords in these cases.

 Electric guitar with clean tone

-Besides from strumming you could play arpeggios with different effects like chorus and delay on your electric guitar.
-If you are uncommon with arpeggios an easy way to start are with so-called three-strings sweep.
-Here is a basic example in tablature:
+Besides from strumming, you could play arpeggios with different effects like chorus and delay on your electric guitar.
+If you are uncommon with arpeggios, here is a basic example in tablature:

-The chord shapes are alternatives from the standard in the example.
+The chord shapes are alternatives from the standard.

 Electric guitar with distortion

-That's why so many prefer power chords when playing on the electric guitar.
-These chords involve only two or three strings and are perfectly suited for playing with heavy distortion and still make the sound enough articulated.
+That's why power chords are often preferred when playing on the electric guitar.
+These chords involve only two or three strings and makes the sound enough articulated even with heavy distortion.

-You could also play regular open chords, but in that case you should strive for only hitting the lowest strings when strumming (as a rule of the thumb, not necessary in all cases).
-Some chords sound better than others in combination with distortion.
-For example A, D and E are well suited to form cool rock sounding riffs whereas C and G plus the most minor chord would not be as well suited.
+Nothing stop you from playing regular open chords, but in many cases you should strive for only hitting the lowest strings.
+Some open chords will sound better than others in combination with distortion.
+For example A, D and E are well suited to form cool rock sounding riffs:

-Try to only play on the lighted strings for good sound on your electric guitar.
+Try to only play on the lighted strings for better sound on your electric guitar.
 But obviously you should not be inhibited by this to the degree that you can't strum freely.
-If you for example play on the highest string on the D chord that's no catastrophe.
+If you, for instance, play on the highest string on the D chord that's no catastrophe.

 See all articles about guitar.